etnperlong/firefly-iii-mcp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+This project uses Turborepo to manage the monorepo workflow.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

 ## License